 If most of your loved one’s assets fall into these categories, the estate might be eligible for a simplified, affidavit-based claim or not require probate at all.

 While you can’t open a trust after a loved one dies, they are a useful tool that protects your loved ones from the hassle of a probate claim.
-To learn more about the benefits of living trusts and proactive estate planning in Montana, contact Silverman Law Office, PLLC for a no-risk consultation.
+To learn more about the benefits of living trusts and proactive estate planning in Montana, contact Silverman Law Office, PLLC's estate planning attorneys.

 What Happens If There Isn’t a Valid Will?